AmpersandTarski/documentation/CLEANUP/Hawaii/rap3.md

 * Copy and paste the script "[Hawaii.adl](https://github.com/AmpersandTarski/ampersand-models/blob/master/Hawaii/Hawaii.adl)" \(from GitHub\) and run it.
 If you have a tutor, she will undoubtedly show you which sequence of clicks will make it work.
   * Scroll down to the bottom of the screen and try it out on your own by clicking the buttons.
 During the remainder of this course you will compile and run your own scripts in this way, so it pays to familiarize yourself with it.
 * Let's add the possibility to register teachers in this system.
-The interface code needs to be at the end, other information can be added anywhere above that:
+The service code needs to be at the end, other information can be added anywhere above that:

   * Define a new concept with the keyword CONCEPT: `CONCEPT Teacher`
   * Define the relation between Subject and Teacher with the keyword RELATION: